CultureOffset/cultureoffset.github.com/index.md

 - **[Refuge Restrooms](https://www.gittip.com/tkwidmer/)** helps transgender, intersex, and gender-nonconforming people find safe, accessible restrooms.
 - **[TransH4CK](https://www.gittip.com/TransH4CK/)** supports trans* people in tech, and facilitates tech projects which support trans* people.
 - **[Black Girls Code](http://www.blackgirlscode.com/)** teaches girls of color, ages 7 - 17, to code.
 They're not on gittip, and therefore technically outside the scope of this project (which is about recurring rather than one-time donations), but we highly encourage one-time donations to them anyway.
+- **[LGBTech.org](https://www.gittip.com/LGBTechOrg/)** is an advocacy, education, and outreach organization for LGBT people who work in technology.

+If you have suggestions for other individuals or organizations that should be on this list, please send an email to suggestions@cultureoffset.org.

 # The Pledge